time for tires and wheels for the eff-2-fiddy

 I have not heard one good thing about the Firestones, especially from the Ram owners.

 I have Falken Wildpeak RTs on now, and they're doing good but I only have about 10k on them.
-No issues hauling the trailers, quite enough for an AT type tire, haven't been stuck anywhere yet.
+No issues hauling the trailers, quiet enough for an AT type tire, haven't been stuck anywhere yet.
 Before these I ran Nitto Ridge Grapplers and they were excellent as well.
 I got over 50k from them and would've went further if I rotated them more.

 Duane